The Implant Procedure

 Step 3 — Implant placement

-On placement day, the area is fully numbed and you’re offered nitrous oxide if you’d like.
+On placement day, the area is fully numbed.
 Dr. Sanie gently places the titanium post into your jaw following the digital plan.
 Most patients are surprised how easy the visit feels — far easier than a typical extraction.
 You leave with a temporary restoration so you’re never without a smile during healing.

 Step 4 — Integration and healing